JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_faq.md

 }
 ```

-### How to disable automatic reload of dynamic plugins?
+### How to disable the automatic reload of dynamic plugins?

 See [](ide_development_instance.md#enabling-auto-reload) for important caveats.